jRCT ロゴ

 1. Safety/tolerability: Adverse events [ Time Frame: From baseline to Week 104 ], Number of patients with adverse events

-5. Assessment of PK parameters in CSF: Cmax [ Time Frame: Week 104 ], Maximum venglustat concentration (Cmax)
+5. Assessment of PK parameters in plasma: plasma concentrations [ Time Frame: From baseline up to Week 104 ], Plasma venglustat concentration

-6. Assessment of PK parameters in CSF: tmax [ Time Frame: Week 104 ], Time to maximum venglustat concentration (tmax)
+6. Assessment of PK parameters : CSF venglustat concentration [ Time Frame: Week 104 ], CSF venglustat concentration

 9. Change in the neurological examination of the Friedreich's Ataxia Rating Scale (FARS) [ Time Frame: From baseline to Week 104 ], Change in the neurological examination of the FARS score from baseline to Week 104